flutter/website/src/content/cookbook/navigation/set-up-app-links.md

     ```

     :::note
-    If you uses the third-party plugins to handle deep links,
+    If you use a third-party plugin to handle deep links,
     such as [app_links][],
     Flutter's default deeplink handler will
     break these plugins.

-    Add this metadata tag
+    To opt out of using Flutter's default deep link handler,
+     add the following metadata tag:
     ```<meta-data android:name="flutter_deeplinking_enabled" android:value="false" />```
-    to opt out of Flutter's default deeplink handler if you prefer to use third-party plugins.
+    to opt out of Flutter's default deeplink handler
     :::

 ## 3. Hosting assetlinks.json file